 \section{Conclusion}

-In this work, we prove certified unlearning guarantees for (P)SGD-R2D and SGD-D2D.
-Our analysis demonstrates that we can achieve a tighter dependence on $\delta$ for D2D-SGD, due to a second moment bound obtained from all trajectories coming close to the same unique minimum.
-SGD-R2D, which relies on the underlying contractivity of the gradient system, has a looser dependence on $\delta$ because these properties only hold under Riemannian metrics that satisfy the triangle inequality, leading to a first-moment bound.
-However, SGD-R2D is always more computationally efficient than retraining, and for strongly convex functions it can have a potentially infinite computational advantage.
+In this work, we prove certified unlearning guarantees for SGD-R2D and SGD-D2D.
+Our analysis demonstrates that we can achieve a tighter bound for SGD-D2D on strongly convex functions, whereas SGD-R2D, which relies on the underlying contractivity of the gradient system, has a looser first-moment bound.
+However, SGD-R2D is always more computationally efficient than retraining.
+Experiments demonstrate the practical effects of each method.

-The next steps include computing utility and generalization guarantees, as well as developing experiments to compare various algorithms.
-In addition, there are several potential future directions of this work.
-First, we note that other certified unlearning algorithms, such as \cite{chien2024stochastic} and \cite{koloskova2025certified}, follow a D2D-like framework with clipped or noisy gradient updates, instead of vanilla SGD.
-Combining their approaches with R2D instead could yield improved guarantees, especially on nonconvex functions.
-Second, our results for PSGD rely on sampling \textit{with replacement} to achieve tighter bounds.
-Whenever a sample from $Z$ is selected during the generation of $\theta_t$, we can replace it with an i.i.d. sample from $\mathcal{D}'$ for producing $\theta'_t$, maintaining a ``valid" run of $\theta'_t$.
-However, if sampling occurs without replacement, then drawing one sample affects the probability of the next.
-Developing the corresponding theory for sampling without replacement, which is more commonly implemented in practice, would be a useful future direction.